 - Emphasis Area seminar (1 credit hour per semester)

 - Translational Biosciences Journal Club (by cohort; 1 credit hour per semester, continued throughout remaining of PhD training)

 - Comprehensive Exam (Summer Yr 2/Fall Yr 3)

 - Bachelor's degree from an accredited college or university

-- Only completed applications will be considered for Fall admission.
-Applicants are selected for admission in the program based on their potential to conduct high-quality, independent research.
+- Only completed applications will be considered for fall admission.
+Applicants are selected for admission to the program based on their potential to conduct high-quality, independent research.

-- Graduate School applications open in August for Fall semester of following year.
+- Graduate School applications open in August for fall semester of the following year.
 Deadline for applications is December 1.

 Required Application Materials

 - Three letters of recommendation (submitted through the graduate school application)

 - Personal statement: Should be at least two paragraphs long.
 Include why you want to complete your PhD training in this program.
 Please state your goals, previous research experience, which emphasis area you are interested in and why.